fluxcd/flux/site/git-gpg.md

 # Signature verification

-The verification of commit signatures is enabled by importing all trusted public keys (`--git-gpg-key-import=<path>`), and by setting the `--gpg-verify-signatures` flag.
+The verification of commit signatures is enabled by importing all trusted public keys (`--git-gpg-key-import=<path>,<path2>`), and by setting the `--gpg-verify-signatures` flag.
 Once enabled Flux will verify all commit signatures, and the signature from the sync tag it is comparing revisions with.

 In case a signature can not be verified, Flux will sync state up to the last valid revision it can find _before_ the unverified commit was